alexsommers7/ja-dancik-electric/README.md

 # J.A.
 Dancik Electric
-Static website created for J.A.
+Local, small business website created for J.A.
 Dancik Electric, based in Gilbert, AZ.
-Built with pure HTML, CSS/SCSS, and JS and hosted on Netlify with form data handled by Netlify.
+Built with pure HTML, CSS/SCSS, Javascript, and NPM.
+Hosted on Netlify with form data handled by Netlify.

 Live site: https://jadancikelectric.com/